-- 1 Then fourteen years after I went up again to Jerusalem with Barnabas, and took Titus with me also. - 2 And I went up by revelation, and communicated unto them that gospel which I preach among the nations. - 3 But neither Titus who was with me, being a Greek, was compelled to be circumcised: - 4 And that because of false brethren unawares brought in, who came in privily to spy out our liberty which we have in Christ Jesus, that they might bring us into bondage. - 5 Not for an hour did we yield in subjection, that the truth of the gospel might continue with you.

-- 6 From those reputed to be something; whatsoever they were, not to me makes a difference.
+- 1 Then fourteen years after I went up again to Jerusalem with Barnabas, and took Titus with me also. - 2 And I went up by revelation, and communicated unto them that gospel which I preach among the nations. - 3 But neither Titus who was with me, being a Greek, was compelled to be circumcised: - 4 And that because of false brethren unawares brought in, who came in privily to spy out our liberty which we have in Christ Jesus, that they might bring us into bondage. - 5 Not for an hour did we yield in subjection, that the truth of the gospel might continue with you. - 6 From those reputed to be something; whatsoever they were, not to me makes a difference.
 A person God does not accept.
 For to me they conferred nothing.
-But to the contrary, having seen that I was the entrusted gospel of the uncircumcision, and having perceived the grace that was given me, - 7 James and Cephas and John, those reputed to be pillars, the right hands of fellowship they gave to me and Barnabas; that we should go unto the nations, but they unto the circumcision. - 8 Only they would have it that I should remember the poor; which I had been cautious to do. - 9 But when Cephas came unto Antioch, I withstood him to the face, because he was to be blamed. - 10 For before that came James, with the nations he was eating.
-But when he came, he withdrew and separated himself, fearing them which were of the circumcision. - 11 And the other Jews dissembled likewise with him; insomuch that Barnabas also was carried away with their dissimulation. - 12 But when I saw that they walked not uprightly according to the truth of the gospel, I said unto Cephas before them all, If thou, being a Jew, livest after the manner of Gentiles, why compellest thou the Gentiles to live as do the Jews?
+But to the contrary, having seen that I was entrusted the gospel of the uncircumcision, and having perceived the grace that was given me, - 7 James and Cephas and John, those reputed to be pillars, the right hands of fellowship they gave to me and Barnabas; that we should go unto the nations, but they unto the circumcision. - 8 But when Cephas came unto Antioch, I withstood him to the face, because he was to be blamed. - 9 For before that came James, with the nations he was eating.
+But when he came, he withdrew and separated himself, fearing them which were of the circumcision. - 10 And the other Jews dissembled likewise with him; insomuch that Barnabas also was carried away with their dissimulation.

-- 13 We who are Jews by nature, and not of the Gentiles. - 14 For if what I cast-down I build again, I constitute myself a transgressor. - 15 For I through the law am dead to the law, that I might live unto God. - 16 I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me.
-And the life which I now live in the flesh, I live by the faith of the God and Christ who loved me and gave himself up for me. - 17 I do not frustrate the grace.
+- 11 But when I saw that they walked not uprightly according to the truth of the gospel, I said unto Cephas before them all, If thou, being a Jew, livest after the manner of Gentiles, why compellest thou the Gentiles to live as do the Jews? - 12 We who are Jews by nature, and not of the Gentiles. - 13 For if what I cast-down I build again, I constitute myself a transgressor. - 14 For I through the law am dead to the law, that I might live unto God. - 15 I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me.
+And the life which I now live in the flesh, I live by the faith of the God and Christ who loved me and gave himself up for me. - 16 I do not frustrate the grace.
 For if righteousness come by the law, then Christ died for nothing.